Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Notice of the disciplinary appeal meeting must be given to each Member of the Association who is entitled to vote as soon as practicable and must—

-   1. specify the date, time and place of the meeting; and
+   a) specify the date, time and place of the meeting; and

    2. state—

-      1. the name of the person against whom the disciplinary action has been taken;
+      i) the name of the person against whom the disciplinary action has been taken;

       2. the grounds for taking that action; and